yohang/Finite/README.md

 ```

 ### Define your Stateful Object
-Your stageful object just need to implement the `StatefulInterface` Interface.
+Your stateful object just need to implement the `StatefulInterface` Interface.

 ```php
 use Finite\StatefulInterface;